 Olympic bronze medalist Nelson Carmichael hosts a free bumps clinic at

-glades (ironic given her name Aspen).
-We discovered the Steamboat secret: “the
+glades (we named our daughter Aspen).
+Here's the Steamboat secret: “the

 goods are in the woods.”
-We scored acres of beautifully-spaced, silvery Aspen
+Steamboat has acres of beautifully-spaced, silvery Aspen

 groves drenched with delightfully light snow, in ever pitch from passive off the